-Sharan Kalwani – our most recent board member, is a long time UNIX user and enthusiastic trainer of many technologies including open source.
+Sharan Kalwani – is a long time UNIX user and enthusiastic trainer of many technologies including open source.

 Sharan has expertise in many areas, but he is specially fond of High Performance Computing.
 He has worked in many domains such as:

 Engineering, Biomedical research, University/Academic computing, US Government, Theoretical & Particle Physics, in fact everything

 Sharan’s earliest exposure to computing took place with punched cards, paper tape, assembly language and

 8-bit gear with front panel switches.
 He is very active in many a technical user group, is a member of ACM, IEEE and USENIX.

 He also runs a discussion group on LinkedIn: ‘Innovatve uses of HPC’, his twitter handle is @skalwani.

 Richard has been a SEMCO member since 1976 when the organization was formed.
 He has been an active member serving the organization in a variety of capacities.
 He started the New Users Forum now known as the Novice Group.
 He was vice president previously in 1990s and has made presentations at SEMCO meetings.

 He has been in the data processing and computer fields since 1967 when he started working on IBM punch card equipment when he started working for National Bank of Detroit (now Bank One).
 He started working as a mainframe computer operator in 1970 and has been in the field ever since.